HackerUSA-CE/aisd-jse-on-the-job-3/README.md

 ---

-# Step 3: Writing Your First Function
+# Step 3: Writing Your First Functions
 In this step, we will write our first reusable function to handle console logging.
 By creating a single function to manage our `console.log()` statements, we can improve code organization and make it easier to update or extend the functionality in the future.

 ### Goal:

 The goal of this step is to create a function called `logMessage()` that takes a message as a parameter and logs it to the console.
 This will allow you to use this function throughout your code whenever you need to print messages, ensuring consistency and readability.

-- [ ] Write a reusable functions to centralize all logging in your application, as shown in the code below.
+- [ ] Write reusable functions to centralize all logging in your application, as shown in the code below.

 ```javascript